Issiar Dia: Fenerbahçe

 On 21 July 2010, Fenerbahçe announced that Dia had joined the team on a four-year contract for a sum of €8 million.
 He ended a long scoring drought on 5 February 2011 with a goal against Manisaspor, as Fenerbahçe won 3–1 in the dying minutes of the game.
 After a two-year spell with the Turkish club, he joined Qatari champions Lekhwiya SC.

 Nancy

 On 31 August 2016, Dia returned to Nancy on a one-year deal.
 He left the club at the end of the season.

 Yeni Malatyaspor

-On 1 July 2017, Dia returned to Turkey and sign three years deal with Yeni Malatyaspor.
+On 1 July 2017, Dia returned to Turkey and signed a three-year deal with Yeni Malatyaspor.

 International career

 Dia earned a call up to the France U-21 squad, the country of his birth.

 After his 21st birthday, he chose to pledge his future to the Senegalese.
-He was selected for the squad the first time possible, against Gambia, and came on as a substitute in the 61st minute for Frederic Mendy.
+He was selected for the squad at the first possible opportunity, against Gambia, and came on as a substitute in the 61st minute for Frederic Mendy.